 - Curtis Waddingham: Parks Superintendent

 Enjoy Dallas County’s first municipal archery range!
 The range includes five shooting lanes that can accommodate up to 10 archers at once.
 The range is located just east of Fuller Petroleum (1505 Old Portland Road).
 A permit is required to use the archery range.
 Daily and annual permits available.
-Click here to apply online for a permit.
-Click here for a printable permit form.
+Apply online for a permit at adel.activityreg.com.
+Permits can also be obtained at City Hall.
+Printable Permit Form

 Visit Brickyard Park, a 3-acre park that also serves as a trailhead for the Raccoon River Valley Trail.
 There are park benches, a picnic shelter, and bike racks available.
 Start your trip on the trail from Brickyard Park or simply enjoy its amenities for a calm morning or afternoon picnic!
 This park is located on S. 18th Street just north of Brickyard Road near the trail.